ccyip/oadt/README.md

 # Oblivious Algebraic Data Type (adapted to Taype)

-This is the Coq formalization of the core calculus of Taype, a variant of oblivious algebraic data types.
-It adds serveral features: oblivious product, label promotion, explicit and uniform label checking.
+This is the Coq formalization of the core calculus of Taype, an extension of oblivious algebraic data types.
+It adds serveral features to help with the
+compilation: oblivious product, label promotion, explicit and uniform label checking.
+For simplicity, this calculus differs slightly from the one presented in the Taype paper.
+First, similar to Ye and Delaware 2022, we do not include integers as a base type.
+Second, the mechanization includes `fold` and `unfold` operations for recursive ADTs, instead of the ML-style ADTs.
+The equivalence between these two styles are well-known.
+Third, the mechanization has a negative elimination form for product types (i.e. projection) instead of positive elimination forms (i.e. case analysis).
+These two styles are also well-known to be equivalent in nonlinear type systems.

 ## Requirements